 While many would jump to the conclusion that there are drugs and medicine to help stop stuttering, the truth is, there really aren’t.
 Specialists are working towards creating a drug to do so, but until then, there are only exercises and ways to learn how to control it.
 There are quite a few speech therapy activities that will help to reduce stuttering or can even get rid of it completely.

-Below are some speech therapy materials, speech therapy resources, and language tips based on correct speech pathology materials, along with doctrine and views from doctors in the field.
+Below are some speech therapy materials, speech therapy resources, language tips based on correct speech pathology materials and fluency therapy activities for adults along with doctrine and views from doctors in the field.

 1. Discovering Your Vocal Chords

 It is important to understand the functional mechanics of speech.
 Take a relaxed breath, close your lips and hum: mmmmmm

 Feel your vocal chords vibrate.
 Put three fingers on your Adam’s apple and feel your vocal chords vibrating.
 While continuing to hum, open your lips: aaaaaaa